Programme

 11:00 – 12:30

-Ott Velsberg - Government Chief Data Officer of Estonia
+Ott Velsberg - Government Chief Data Officer, Estonia

-Paul Timmers – Research Fellow at the University of Oxford, UK
+Paul Timmers – Research Fellow, University of Oxford, United Kingdom (moderator)

 Heiko Vainsalu – Programme Director of Technology, e-Governance Academy (moderator)